-Quinn Disparte is a Los Angeles tax litigation attorney.
-He has extensive experience in the field of tax controversy.
-His practice centers on representing individuals and businesses before the Internal Revenue Service (IRS), Franchise Tax Board (FTB), Employment Development Department (EDD), and State Board of Equalization (SBOE).
+Quinn Disparte has extensive experience in the field of tax controversy.
+His practice centers on representing individuals and businesses before the Internal Revenue Service (IRS), Franchise Tax Board (FTB), Employment Development Department (EDD), and the California Department of Tax and Fee Administration (CDTFA).
 Mr. Disparte also represents taxpayers in criminal proceedings before state and federal courts.
 Mr. Disparte is an adjunct professor of tax procedure and controversy at UCSD.

-Prior to establishing Disparte Tax Law, Mr. Disparte was a senior tax attorney for many years with a prominent law firm in San Diego where he practiced in the fields of civil and criminal tax controversy.
+Prior to establishing Disparte Tax Law, Mr. Disparte was a tax attorney for the IRS Office of Chief Counsel.
+Mr. Disparte also practiced law for many years with a prominent law firm in San Diego where he practiced in the fields of civil and criminal tax controversy.
 After graduating from law school, Mr. Disparte worked as a law clerk to several judges of the Superior Court in Los Angeles.
-He also has experience in business law and civil litigation.
+In addition, Mr. Disparte has experience in business law and civil litigation.
 Mr. Disparte has successfully defended taxpayers in tax audits, Tax Court litigation, criminal investigations, offshore voluntary disclosures and compliance matters, administrative appeals, claims for refund and sensitive tax collection cases.
-Mr. Disparte has presented on similar topics to tax practitioners throughout Southern California.
+Mr. Disparte has presented on tax law topics to tax practitioners throughout Southern California.

 Mr. Disparte received his LL.M. in Taxation with Distinction and received Dean’s List honors from Georgetown University Law Center.
 He also earned his Juris Doctor in 2009 with honors from Brigham Young University.
 During law school, Mr. Disparte served as an editor and board member for the International Law and Management Review, and he was a member of his law school’s award-winning Vis International Arbitration Moot Court team.